Herb Adderley: Green Bay Packers

-In 1962, the move became permanent and Adderley went on to become an all-NFL selection five times in the 1960s.
+In 1962, the move to left cornerback became permanent, with Gremminger being moved to safety.
+Adderley went on to become a first-team NFL All-Pro selection five times in the 1960s.
 Packers coach Vince Lombardi remarked, "I was too stubborn to switch him to defense until I had to.
-Now when I think of what Adderley means to our defense, it scares me to think of how I almost mishandled him."
+Now when I think of what Adderley means to our defense, it scares me to think of how I almost mishandled him".
+In a 1962 game against the Baltimore Colts and future Hall of Fame quarterback great Johnny Unitas, Adderley had a 103-yard kickoff return for a touchdown, intercepted a Unitas pass, and saved the game with a fourth down pass deflection at the two yard-line in the game's final minute.